raidcraft/rcachievements/Readme.md

 # the default achievement type to use if none is specified in the config
 # see below for a list of inbuilt types
 default_type: none
+# set to false to disable global broadcasting
+broadcast: true
+# how often (in ticks) should the global bungeecord player list update
+player_list_update_interval: 200
 database:
   username: sa
   password: sa